 Polyamide from fishing nets: abandoned fishing nets that are floating freely in our seas are turned into high quality clothing.
-Now that’s something for Mother Nature to be happy about!
+Now that’s some positive news for the planet!

-The WWF views the issue of plastic in our oceans as one of the most threatening environmental problems of our times.
-Plastic garbage pollutes our waters, sets toxins free and threatens maritime plants and animals.
-Ghost nets are doing a great deal of harm in the world’s oceans and dolphins and whales can get caught in them.
+The WWF considers the issue of plastic in our oceans to be one of the most pressing environmental problems of our times.
+Plastic garbage pollutes our waters, releases toxins into the environment and threatens marine plants and animals.
+Ghost nets are doing a great deal of harm in the world’s oceans and dolphins and whales can get entangled in them.

-Our suppliers for polyamide fabrics are working with their partners – including the WWF - collect nets from our seas and recycle them into new, high quality materials.
-Other polyamide products such as carpets are recycled as well.
+Our suppliers for polyamide fabrics are working with their partners – including the WWF – to collect nets from our seas and recycle them into new, high quality materials.
+Other polyamide products such as carpeting are recycled as well.

-The preparation of the fishing nets – including cleaning, chemical depolymerization and repolymerization processes take place in Europe.
-Thus new polyamide yarn is created from pollution – with the same chemical qualities and the same functionality as polyamide made from petroleum.
+The preparation of the fishing nets – including cleaning, chemical depolymerization and repolymerization processes – takes place in Europe.
+New polyamide yarn is created from pollution – with the same chemical qualities and the same functionality as polyamide made from petroleum.

-Pollution is cleaned up while crude oil, energy and emissions are conserved.
-Concrete figures, photos and films are available at www.econyl.com.
+Pollution is cleared while crude oil, energy and emissions are conserved during the manufacturing process of a new product.
+Fact and figures, photos and videos are available at www.econyl.com.

-Another source material for recycling at VAUDE is used PET bottles.
-These are collected, purified, ground and processed to form granulate that is then melted and spun into yarn.
+Another source of recycling material at VAUDE is used PET bottles.
+These are collected, cleaned, ground and processed to form granulate that is then melted and spun into yarn.

-This recycling does double duty: from the 50 million tons of plastics produced in Europe per year, almost half of this is for packaging that ends up in a landfill within a year.
-PET bottles and other packaging make up a large portion of this.
-Ecologically, it makes absolute sense to reduce these mountains of plastic.
+The benefit of this kind of recycling is twofold – of the 50 million tons of plastics produced in Europe each year, almost half of this is for packaging that ends up in landfill within a year.
+PET bottles and other packaging make up a large proportion of this.
+From an ecological standpoint, it makes absolute sense to reduce these mountains of plastic.

-In the process, high-quality polyester is produced, which in its manufacturing requires 50 % less energy and produces approx. 50 % less CO₂ emissions.
+The process of making high-quality polyester like this requires 50 % less energy and produces approx. 50 % less CO₂ emissions.
 Absolutely no fossil fuel petroleum is required.